 - We drink, but we thirst once more.

 - We work, but it never gives permanent satisfaction.

-But Jesus promises that whoever drinks of the water He gives will never thirst again (John 4:14).
-Physical fulfillment offers only brief relief.
-Deep beneath the surface, we all suffer a craving that only God can satisfy.
-He has placed this provision in the words of Scripture.
+Jesus promises that whoever drinks of the water He gives will never thirst again (John 4:14).

-God uses our physical needs to deepen our spiritual life.
-As with David and Jesus, even in our physical struggles and suffering God still expects us to walk with Him, and He holds us accountable to do so.
+As it was with David and Jesus, in our physical struggles also, God still expects us to walk with Him, and He provides a way in His Word for us to do so.

-God calls us to love Him above physical relief—and not just for it.
-He want to be at the center of all we pursue today.
+God calls us to love Him even above physical relief—and not just for physical relief.
+He wants to be at the center of all we pursue today.

 Tell me what you think: How has God taught you spiritual lessons through physical things?
 To leave a comment, just click here.